Center of Mass and spin for isolated sources of gravitational radiation: Main Results

 The above equations have been obtained from two surface integrals on a particular RNC cut foliation, namely, the center of mass foliation.
 Thus, they have a well defined geometrical meaning.
-However, it is convenient to solve eq. (\ref{CoM}) and obtain the center of mass worldline on a Bondi frame since issues like gravitational radiation, mass loss, linear momentum, are easier to define in Bondi coordinates.
+We now solve eq. (\ref{CoM}) explicitly on a Bondi frame since variables like gravitational radiation, mass loss, linear momentum, are easier to define in Bondi coordinates.
 To write down the mass dipole moment and and angular momentum (\ref{DJ}) in Bondi coordinates it is convenient to define analogous quantities in a Bondi tetrad, i.e.,

 Using the relations between the NU and the Bondi null vectors given by (\ref{la}-\ref{sigma*}) to transform the quantities $(\psi _{1}^{0\ast }, \sigma^{0\ast}, \eth^{\ast}) (\psi _{1}^{0}, \sigma^{0}, \eth)$, one can write (\ref{DJ}) as